 Tom has been a partner in Badgers Bloodstock since 2004 having obtained a 2:1 in Equine Science and Thoroughbred Management at Oxford Brookes University.
 Prior to joining Badgers Bloodstock, he has spent lengthy stints working with leading trainers Bobby Frankel in America and Amanda Perrett in England.

-Tom has the responsibility of overseeing the breeding arm of clients mares in Europe and monitoring the daily progress of their horses-in-training.
+He attends all the major sales in Europe and Australasia throughout the year and has the responsibility of overseeing the breeding arm of clients mares in Europe and monitoring the daily progress of their horses-in-training.